-Obviously, a big focus of this year's involvement work has been on planning for the new One Gloucestershire Integrated Care System and the transition of the CCG to the Integrated Care Board.
+Obviously, a big focus of the last few month's work has been on planning for the new One Gloucestershire Integrated Care System and the transition of the CCG to the Integrated Care Board.
+A key piece of work has been the cocreation of the Integrated Care Board Working with people and communities strategy; approved by the ICS Board in May 2022.